 Entomological Society of America Science Policy Fellows meeting in Washington, DC (Oct 14-15).

-A postdoc in James Harwood’s lab at the University of Kentucky in Lexington, I live in the “Horse Capital of the World.”
+A postdoc in the Entomology Department at the University of Kentucky in Lexington, I live in the “Horse Capital of the World.”
 Previously, I called Fargo, North Dakota home where I was a postdoc with Jason Harmon and Deirdre Prishmann-Voldseth at NDSU, and before that I finished my PhD in 2013 at the University of Wisconsin-Madison in the Gratton Lab.

 When I am not in the field, lab, or office I seem to spend a lot of time visiting friends and family in the Midwest and beyond.
 I have pet interests in (military) history, transportation technology, and the trajectory of industrial society.